Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> Hang up after Reset?

 If ESP8266 hang up after reset by AutoConnect menu, perhaps manual reset is not yet.
 Especially if it is not manual reset yet after uploading the sketch, the boot mode will stay 'Uart Download'.
-There is some discussion about this on the Github's ESP8266 core: https://github.com/esp8266/Arduino/issues/1017
+There is some discussion about this on the Github's ESP8266 core: https://github.com/esp8266/Arduino/issues/1017 [^1]

+[^1]: This issue has been resolved in ESP8266 core 2.5.0 and later.

 If you received the following message, the boot mode is still sketch uploaded.
 It needs to the manual reset once.